BlogTHC Vapes: the what, the where, the why, and the warning

 What are THC vapes

-As cannabis has become more widely available, the market has expanded rapidly with dozens of different delivery methods and product formats now available.
+As medical cannabis has become more widely available, the market has expanded rapidly with dozens of different delivery methods and product formats now available.

-Vaping is an increasingly popular way to consume cannabis, but many of the the products on sale today are a far cry from the plant as it was in its original form.
+Vaping is an increasingly popular way to consume cannabis, but many of the products on sale today are a far cry from the plant as it was in its original form.

 Contents